+Albert Edwards Lawrence was born to the late Mary Edwards and the late Albert David Lawrence on October 13, 1957, in Greenwood, South Carolina.
 Albert gracefully passed away on November 15, 2025, at the VA Medical Center in Washington, DC.
+His wife, Davida, kept her vows “in sickness and in health” and “till death do us part”.
 He leaves behind a rich legacy defined by his dedication to family, his humor, his strength, and his profound impact on everyone who knew him.

-A proud alumnus of Bladensburg High School in Maryland, Albert excelled academically and carried himself with a deep sense of pride, resilience, and individuality.
-He enlisted in the United States Army on January 12, 1977, as a Infantryman, serving in numerous locations throughout his military career—though Korea remained one of the posts he remembered most fondly.
+With the encouragement of his mother, Albert enlisted in the United States Army on January 12, 1977, as an Infantryman, serving in numerous locations throughout his military career, though Korea remained one of the posts he remembered most fondly.
 While stationed there, he faced the realities of active duty with courage and returned home safely.
 He later distinguished himself as a Drill Sergeant, selflessly training and guiding the next generation of soldiers.
 His service was further honored with achievements including the Marksman Rifle qualification and the Good Conduct Medal, affirming his character and military dedication.

 Albert’s professional journey was as rich and varied as his personality.
 He first worked as a rigger at Mare Island Naval Shipyard in Vallejo, California, where he was known for his skill, dependability, and leadership.
 During his time there, he also taught classes, sharing his expertise with new workers and helping them develop the skills they needed to excel.
-His ability to teach, guide, and support others became one of the defining qualities of his career.
+His ability to teach, guide, and support others became one of the defining qualities of his career .

 Later, he established himself in Washington, DC, where he devoted over 25 years to the National Gallery of Art.
 There, he became far more than an employee—he became a mentor, a teacher, and a trusted presence.
 He knew the job inside and out, and guided countless coworkers through challenges both professional and personal.